pokkyy/Default-Risk-Segmentation/README.md

 # Credit Card Default Risk Segmentation
-> This project aims to predict the probability of credit card default and segment customers by risk, highlighting the features associated with high-risk clients.
+> Predict and segment credit card clients by default risk to enable proactive management.

 This project predicts credit card default probabilities and segments clients by risk level.
-Beyond a simple "yes" or "no", it highlights which features make someone high-risk, helping decision-makers act before a payment problem occurs.
+Beyond a simple yes/no prediction, it highlights which features make someone high-risk, helping decision-makers act before a payment problem occurs.

 # 📚 Data Gathering and Preparation
 - The default of credit card clients data was collected from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)
-- Contains 25 features including the monthly repayment status, the monthly bill amount statement, demographic information as well as the default paymemt status.
+- Contains 25 features including the monthly repayment status, the monthly bill amount statement, demographic information as well as the default payment status.
-- Encoded features were remapped to better interpreat the value during exploratory data analysis
+- Encoded features were remapped for easier interpretation during exploratory analysis.

-# 🔍 Exploratory Daa Analysis (EDA)
+# 🔍 Exploratory Data Analysis (EDA)
-An EDA is first conducted to analyse the distribution of the dataset.
+The dataset was first explored in a high-level fashion in order to gain a base understanding of the distribution in the dataset.
 Notably, the dataset has an imbalance distribution of default payments.
 The dataset consists of predominantly females, individuals with at least a university level of education, and individuals who are single.
 In terms of age, the median found is at 34.

 # 🔬 Data Modelling